mysmartpot/hub/README.md

     During development the `./tool/upload.sh` script can be used to upload the code from your local machine to the Pi.

- 2. Change into the root directory of the repository and run the installation script to download depdencies.
+ 2. Change into the root directory of the repository and run the installation script to download dependencies.

     ```sh
     cd /home/pi/smart-pot-hub
     ./tool/install.sh
     ```

- 3. Confirm that the Smart Pot Hub service was installed and started successfully by typing the follwoing command.
+ 3. Confirm that the Smart Pot Hub service was installed and started successfully by typing the following command.

     ```sh
     sudo systemctl status smart-pot-hub.service